To apply for July's competition, you have:

-Small Business Grants is a new monthly competition from SmallBusiness.co.uk, offering a monthly £5,000 grant to small businesses at least one year old with a turnover between £50,000 and £500,000.
+Small Business Grants is a new monthly competition from SmallBusiness.co.uk, offering a monthly £5,000 grant to small businesses that have been set up and are actively trading.
 The winners will be those companies deemed by our panel of judges to have the most potential in their sector, based on factors such as turnover growth, innovation, aspiration, key projects completed, contracts won and partnerships forged.

 All you need to do to apply for our monthly competition is complete our form for FREE, telling us a little about your business and why you deserve to win.
 Your application will be considered for our monthly shortlist, which will be sent to our panel of judges to decide on the winner.
 The monthly winner will be revealed in the middle of the following month, with the prize distributed soon after.